wiseman-timelord/Chat-VulkanLlama/README.md

 ### CODE INFO:
 * Scripts are, '.\window1.py' and '.\window2.py' (standalone) and './scripts/utility.py' and './scripts/model.py' and  './scripts/message.py' and './scripts/interface.py' and  './scripts/ascii.py'.
-* Prompts are having code for preset, instruct or chat, versions of prompts using links to keys stored in YAML files, './data/config_1.yaml/' or './data/config_2.yaml'. so as to have 1 for each window.

 ### TEST PROMPTS:
 * Designed for the default roleplay settings...